Complete Guide to Penetration Testing

 The value of a penetration test is entirely dependent on the quality of the provider.
 The board should mandate a rigorous due diligence process for selecting partners, evaluating them on criteria such as industry-specific expertise, tester certifications (e.g., OSCP, CREST), and their ability to communicate findings in the context of business risk.

-Furthermore, the board should require the CISO to report on clear Key Performance Indicators (KPIs) for the program, including trends in the number of critical vulnerabilities discovered and the Mean Time to Remediate (MTTR).
+The board should also require the CISO to report on clear Key Performance Indicators (KPIs) for the program, including trends in the number of critical vulnerabilities discovered and the Mean Time to Remediate (MTTR).

 The outputs of the penetration testing program must not remain siloed within IT.
 The CISO must be responsible for aggregating the most critical findings and presenting them to the audit and risk committee.
 These findings should be formally logged in the corporate risk register, with assigned ownership and remediation plans.
 This integration ensures that cybersecurity risk is managed with the same level of rigor and executive visibility as financial, operational, and legal risks.

-Originally developed to safeguard military computer systems in the 1960s and 70s, the practice of penetration testing has evolved alongside technology and the expanding cyberthreat landscape.
+Originally developed to safeguard military computer systems in the 1960s and 70s, the practice of penetration testing has evolved alongside technology and the expanding cyberthreat environment.
 It now covers a vast and growing attack surfaces.
-Understanding how to leverage this practice is essential for protecting modern business operations.
+Understanding how to apply this practice is essential for protecting modern business operations.

 Penetration Testing, often called "Pentesting," is a security assessment that constitutes a simulated attack on a computer system, network, or application to identify vulnerabilities that a malicious actor could exploit.
 By actively probing a system's defenses, it aims to reveal weak spots before they can be used to an organization's disadvantage.